rails/rails/guides/source/testing.md

 (`ActionMailer::Base.deliveries`).

-NOTE: The `ActionMailer::Base.deliveries` array is only reset automatically in `ActionMailer::TestCase` tests.
-If you want to have a clean slate outside Action Mailer tests, you can reset it manually with:
+NOTE: The `ActionMailer::Base.deliveries` array is only reset automatically in `ActionMailer::TestCase` and `ActionDispatch::IntegrationTest` tests.
-`ActionMailer::Base.deliveries.clear`
+If you want to have a clean slate outside these test cases, you can reset it manually with: `ActionMailer::Base.deliveries.clear`

 ### Functional Testing